Build your Own Wooden Farm Gates with our Free Farm Gate Plans

 In visiting farms and homesteads throughout the country it is not uncommon to find the large farm gates in bad repair.
 Many a homesteader has been dragging or carrying a gate open and shut for several years when a few minutes' work would so repair the farm gate as to cause it to swing freely on its hinges.

-Suggestions For Original Design
+Suggestions For Original Design of Farm Gates

-For Extra Wide Gate
+Extra Wide Farm Gates

 Wired To Prevent Sagging